VagelisKalimeris/Test-Go-RestApi/README.md

 ## Limitations
 - `PUT` operations are not covered.
 This is because testing them would have been very similar to `PATCH` which is covered.
-- Paginated results are not causing problems in 'contains' operations, since newly added test data come up in 1st page(default sorting by latest entry).
+- Testing paginated results is possible in 'contains' operations, since newly added test data come up in 1st page(default sorting by latest entry).
   However, for 'does not contain' operations, we need to go through all result pages, and this is blocked by api with `429, Too many requests`.
   PRs #2 and #3 were attempts at fixing this.

 ## Bugs Discovered